 Regardless of scale, it’s essential to budget for certification and training, as industry standards and regulations must be adhered to.
 With these expenses, it’s reasonable to expect to pay between $50,000 and $500,000 to get started.

-Getting that money might feel overwhelming, and thankfully, securing funding for your solar panel business can be achieved through various options, including loans, grants, and investors.
+Getting that money might feel overwhelming, and thankfully, securing funding for your solar panel business can be achieved through various options, including loans, government grants, and investors.
 Many banks and financial institutions offer business loans tailored for renewable energy startups.
 Government grants and incentives are also available to support green energy initiatives, providing crucial financial aid.
 Attracting investors is another viable option; presenting a strong business plan can convince them of your venture’s potential.

 Starting a solar power business requires obtaining the necessary permits and licenses to operate legally.
 At the state and local levels, you’ll likely need a general business license (depending on your location), a contractor’s license, and specific permits related to environmental regulations.
 That said, the exact requirements vary from place to place.
 If you’re not sure what license requirements apply to you, our business license report can help.